murrayace/EMS/README.md

 3. **Branch:**
 - Each branch has a branch manager.
-- There are several branches in this company.
+- There are several branches in this organization.
 - At least one group in each branch.

 4. **Group:**